KatherineMichel/the-list/README.md

 https://www.datasciencecentral.com/profiles/blogs/ranking-popular-deep-learning-libraries-for-data-science | Ranking Popular Deep Learning Libraries for Data Science - Data Science Central https://www.datasciencecentral.com/profiles/blogs/nuts-and-bolts-of-building-deep-learning-applications-ng-nips2016 | Nuts and Bolts of Building Deep Learning Applications: Ng @ NIPS2016 - Data Science Central

+https://twitter.com/BecomingDataSci/status/957326436028878849 | Data Science Renee on Twitter: "I guess this is how I got to 25,000 followers without explicitly trying to gain a large following: -Providing links to resources for learning data science -Having a podcast for learners; mention my Twitter account on the podcast and vice versa -Cheering people on ..." https://twitter.com/BecomingDataSci/status/957343117027442689 | Data Science Renee on Twitter: "I guess now's as good a time as ever to go back through and share my most-referenced resources 😊 Here's the slide I get the most head-nods and positive feedback on. #1 skill for any data analyst or data scientist (and "business" can be any domain)… https://t.co/lOq929RF8U" https://twitter.com/BecomingDataSci/status/959864802028945408 | Data Science Renee on Twitter: "I sometimes get asked to share my top Twitter follows for data science.
+I have a really hard time picking favorites of anything, but I'll share some w/a focus on people who help others learn.
+I'm sure this list will grow over time as I think of more.
+Not in any particular order." https://twitter.com/BecomingDataSci/status/957345968088862725 | Data Science Renee on Twitter: "Each ep also has a learning activity, which can be found in the @DataSciLearning Club forums.
+I clearly have a spam problem there &haven't updated it in a while (will get back in there eventually), but activities are pinned at the top of each forum topic. https://t.co/fZ8Q5hO0lC"

 Interesting Presentations